Saifmechi/Python-Web-Scraping/README.md

 ## Skills 🔧

-These projects demonstrate my skills in web scraping, data extraction, data cleaning, and data analysis using Python and relevant libraries like BeautifulSoup and Requests.
+These projects demonstrate my skills in web scraping, data extraction, data cleaning, and data analysis using Python and relevant libraries like `Selenuim`, `BeautifulSoup` and `Requests`.

 ## Usage 🖱️